We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 There are different methods of calculating the ICC, usually requiring a pilot study, but all compare the variance within clusters with the variance between clusters.

-Values of ρ range from 0-1 in human studies, and as the ICC increases the more individuals within the clusters resemble one another.
+Values of ρ range from 0 to 1 in human studies, and as the ICC increases the more individuals within the clusters resemble one another.

-- If ρ = 1, all responses within a cluster are identical and the effective sample size is reduced to the number of clusters as each cluster will still differ from the others
+- If ρ = 1, all responses within a cluster are identical and the effective sample size is reduced to the number of clusters rather than the number of individuals

 - If ρ = 0, there is no correlation of responses within a cluster, and individuals within and amongst the group are independent with respect to that variable